kylemcdonald/HowWeActTogether-Tracking/readme.md

   - need to add hysteresis to the description of the face, so it doesn't flicker
   - manual "reload" button?
   - should be able to change the effective cpu usage by modifying the runner function
-  - p5 can't load raw json array? has to be inside an object?

-## drawing

-  - need to intersect the iris with the rest of the eye to get rid of artifacts

 ## todo